jnsya/telegram_voice_journalling/README.md

 3. The audio is processed using OpenAI's Whisper model (running locally)
 4. The transcription is sent to Claude AI with a prompt for reflective analysis
 5. Claude generates a summary, identifies potential blindspots, and offers a question
+6. The bot stores both the transcription and Claude's response in a SQLite database
-6. The bot sends Claude's response along with the original transcription back to the user
+7. The bot sends Claude's response along with the original transcription back to the user
-7. The temporary audio file is deleted
+8. The temporary audio file is deleted

+## Database

+The bot uses a SQLite database to store message history.
+The database includes:

+- Reference ID (e.g., MSG123) for easy retrieval
+- User ID to associate messages with specific users
+- Original transcription
+- Claude's response
+- Timestamp
+- Audio metadata (length, file ID)

+This allows you to review past entries and potentially analyze patterns in your voice notes over time.

 ## Customization